 Maintaining and Caring for Your Band

-There are a few other ways you can maintain your shine and shimmer aside from knowing how to clean your engagement ring.
+There are a few other ways you can maintain your shine and shimmer aside from knowing how to clean rings with diamonds.
 The most crucial thing to keep in mind is that your ring is a fragile object, so you need to handle it with care.
 One bang or bump could loosen the ring’s setting or chip the band, so we recommend taking your ring off before doing any strenuous activities.
 It would be best if you also left it off for things that tend to be on the messy side.
 One easy thing you can do to avoid a cloudy, dirty ring is to apply your thick lotions and creams before you put them on.

 You should always remove your ring when you’re cooking.
 Cooking is such a standard part of the day that you may not even think twice about removing your ring before you do it.
 However, food and cooking oils can actually discolor your ring or get stuck in it.
 If food gets lodged in the stone, it could be impossible to remove depending on the ring’s setting.